 The bill was sponsored by Senator Dianne Feinstein (D-CA) and John Cornyn (R-TX), who had been working on this for some time.
 Despite being from San Francisco, CA, where the legalization movement arguably started, Feinstein, who is 87 years old, has been a long-time opponent of the industry and worked against its interests.
 She was against California’s 1996 medical cannabis law and their 2016 adult-use referendum as well.
 Feinstein also favors limits to THC in cannabis.

-When the vaping industry was initially concerned about the impact of this, Shoched said they were told this would not apply to them, just nicotine products.
+The vaping industry was initially concerned about the impact, Shoched said.
+But they were told this would not apply to them.
+It was supposed just to be nicotine products affected.
 Then the law was changed to include them.
-Big Tobacco companies like RJR Reynolds and Altria, Phillip Morris, and Juul’s owner will likely be able to weather the regulations better than their components.
+Big Tobacco companies like RJR Reynolds and Altria, Phillip Morris, and Juul’s owner will be able to weather the regulations better than their components.

 “It’s really going to hurt the cannabis industry,” she lamented.